-- In the bowl of a stand mixer fitted with a dough hook, combine the flour, sugar, orange zest, and salt.
-Mix in the eggs and milk with yeast until dough starts to come together.
+- In the bowl of a stand mixer fitted with a dough hook, combine the flour, sugar, salt, lemon zest, and vanilla extract.

 - While the mixer is running on low, slowly add the butter, a tablespoon at a time, then continue to mix until fully incorporated and the dough is smooth.
 It might be a little sticky.
 If the dough is too crumbly, add a little more milk.

 - Lightly grease a large bowl with oil, then add the dough, turning to coat.
 Cover and refrigerate 8 hours to overnight.
 The dough will puff, but probably not double.

 - Remove the bowl from the refrigerator and allow to rest at room temperature, covered, for 1 hour.